Change Your Words, Change Your Mindset: A Simple Guide to Transforming Your Way of Thinking

 “I want a drink.”

-This small shift turns the statement from a sense of dependency into a conscious choice.
+This small change turns the statement from feeling dependent to making a conscious choice.

 Key Word Shifts for a More Empowered Mindset

-When you say, “I need to” it can feel like a demand, triggering resistance or stress.
-Instead, saying “I want to” reinforces that you are making a choice rather than acting out of obligation.
+When you say, “I need to,” it can feel like a demand and cause stress or resistance.
+Saying “I want to” reminds you that you’re making a choice, not just following an obligation.

 Example Shifts: